 The Pennsylvania Workers’ Compensation Act requires wage loss benefits to be paid to people who are unable to work temporarily or permanently due to a work-related injury or illness.
 A knowledgeable Workers’ Compensation lawyer in Philadelphia can help you determine what types of benefits you are entitled to and make sure you are treated fairly by your employer and its Workers’ Compensation insurance carrier.

-At the Law Offices of Gross & Kenny, LLP, we have been representing injured workers in Philadelphia and throughout Pennsylvania for more than two decades.
+At Gross & Kenny, LLP, we have been representing injured workers in Philadelphia and throughout Pennsylvania for more than two decades.
 We take pride in the results we have been able to obtain for our clients and fully dedicate our practice to making sure injured workers get everything they deserve during a difficult time.

 Most injured workers can expect their wage loss benefits to cover approximately two-thirds of their weekly wages prior to their injury.
 This is not the same for everyone, however.
 For example, a part-time worker who is 75 years old may receive 90 percent of his or her wages rather than two-thirds.

 Determining the amount of wage loss benefits an injured worker is eligible for can also be complicated by other benefits he or she is receiving such as Social Security Disability benefits.

 These are weekly wage loss benefits that are calculated based on an injured employee’s average weekly wage.
 These benefits begin a week after an employee is unable to work due to work-related injury or illness.
 An employee must be totally disabled and unable to work in order to be eligible.

 Employees who are not totally disabled or able to return to work at a lower-paying job are eligible for these benefits, which are calculated based on their average weekly wage.
 The benefits will stop after a maximum of 500 weeks unless their status is shifted to TTD.